UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/04-changes.md

 > last commit made to `mars.txt`?
 >
 > 1. "Changes"
-> 2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
+> 2. "Added line 'But Sarah will appreciate the lack of humidity' to mars.txt"
-> 3. "Discuss effects of Mars' climate on the Mummy"
+> 3. "Discuss effects of Mars' climate on Sarah"
 >
 > > ## Solution
 > > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;